 (EX)-MÊKH in CBK Apeldoorn 7 oktober t/m 24 november 2007

 This installation was made about the country I studied for a year and where I chose for Europe again.
-There’s some irony in the title which is taken from the ending of Jack Kerouac’s novel “On the Road”, witten in a time that the USA were on top of the world after winnig the second world war.
+There’s some irony in the title which is taken from the ending of Jack Kerouac’s novel “On the Road”, written in a time that the USA were on top of the world after winning the second world war.
 In the present period the Twin Towers were attacked, Islam hung like a black moon over the land of promises.
-The painting is about a meeting I had with a Jewish friend of the family who still got the shakes when I asked Germans to take a picture of us at the Cloisters.
-The portrait is of Harold Rosenberg, who helped define modern art after the second worldwar and the yellow stripes are an impressive image from David Lynch’s movie Lost Highway.
+The painting in it is about a meeting I had in new York with a Jewish friend of the family who still got the shakes when I asked Germans to take a picture of us at the Cloisters.
+There is also a portrait of Harold Rosenberg, who helped define modern art after the second world-war.
+Yellow stripes are an impressive image from David Lynch’s movie Lost Highway.

 MÊKH-STREAM